Context

 I decided to use Shiki via the rehype-pretty-code plugin.

-This aligns with the Choose Boring Technologies and LLM-Optimized principles.
+This aligns with The Goldilocks Zone and LLM-Optimized.
 Shiki uses VS Code's battle-tested syntax engine and theme ecosystem, both of which have massive LLM training data.
 The build-time approach eliminates client-side performance concerns.

 The implementation uses: